 How Can I Protect My Vision?

 The best way to protect your vision is to control your blood sugar levels through diet, exercise, and medication if necessary.
-You should also have regular eye exams so that any problems can be detected early and treated before they cause vision loss.
+You should also have regular eye exams to detect any problems early and treat them before they cause vision loss.

 If you have diabetes, make sure you see an eye doctor at least once a year for an eye exam.
-If you don’t have diabetes, you should still see an eye doctor regularly for screenings, but you probably don’t need a dilated exam unless you have symptoms or other risk factors for eye diseases.
+If you don’t have diabetes, you should still see an eye doctor regularly for screenings, but you may not need a dilated exam unless you have symptoms or other risk factors for eye diseases.

 Conclusion